poNgz0r/onion-monero-blockchain-explorer/README.md

  displayed on the front page, e.g., :

 ```
-FURY emission (fees) is 14485540.430 (52545.373) as of 1313448 block
+Fury emission (fees) is 14485540.430 (52545.373) as of 1313448 block
 ```

-The values given, can be checked using FURY daemon's  `print_coinbase_tx_sum` command.
+The values given, can be checked using Fury daemon's  `print_coinbase_tx_sum` command.
 For example, for the above example: `print_coinbase_tx_sum 0 1313449`.

 To disable the monitor, simply restart the explorer without `--enable-emission-monitor` flag.